Gold, Platinum, Silver and Their Prices over the Years

 Platinum

 Looking at the price of platinum over the past fifty years, you will see steady growth.
 The price of platinum has continued to rise due to its increased demand and low supply rate.
 In the 1980s, platinum was approximately 15 USD per gram, which has continued to increase.
-From 1986 to around 2001, the price of platinum has been almost constant, ranging from 10 USD to 20 USD per gram.
-After the year 2001, the price of platinum skyrocketed and reached a max of almost 70 USD per gram in 2008.
-Since then, the price has fluctuated, reaching a low price of approximately 27 USD per gram.
+From 1986 to around 2001, the price of platinum was almost constant, ranging from 10 USD to 20 USD per gram.
+After the year 2001, the price of platinum skyrocketed and reached a maximum of almost 70 USD per gram in 2008.
+Since then, the price has fluctuated, reaching a low of approximately 27 USD per gram.

 Check out our gold and platinum unique engagement ringshalo engagement rings, and engagement ring settings.